ChrisHal/PTU2BIN/README.txt

 BUILDING
 Dependencies:
 cxxopts.hpp (available at https://github.com/jarro2783/cxxopts.git)
-This must be in your include path
+This must be in your include path.
+PTU2BIN was build using version 2.2.0 of cxxopts, newer versions might contain breaking chabnges.

 Only the PTU2BIN executable needs to be build.
 The python script can be used "as is".
 Since in normal configuration only standard C++ is used building should work on